NexTre-dev/retro-gadgets-docs/docs/modules/GlobalMethods.md

 Composes and returns a color object out of RGB values.
 The three parameters should be in the range of 0 - 255.

 ### ColorRGBA(r `number`, g `number`, b `number`, a `number`) `color`
 Composes and returns a color object out of RGB values, along with an alpha channel.
-The RGB parameters should be in the range of 0 - 255 and the alpha parameter should be in the range of 0 - 1, where 0 is transparent and 1 is opaque.
+The four parameters should be in the range of 0 - 255.
+For the alpha channel, 0 is completely transparent and 255 is opaque.

 ### ColorHSV(h `number`, s `number`, v `number`) `color`
 Composes and returns a color object out of HSV values.
 The ranges for the hue should be 0 - 360 and the range for the saturation and value should be  0 - 100.